 - Gear List

-Hunt from our deluxe outpost cabin.
-Cabin is equipped with all the amenities.
-One hunter with one guide in your outpost camp, electricity, shower, Polaris 6 wheeler to navigate to and from the sheep mountains.
-This is our best sheep hunt.
-Highest success and typically the largest rams are taken on the outpost camp hunts.
-We are the only outfitter in the area that has UTVs it takes a week to drive them into the area once we have them flown into a large airstrip at the nearest village more than 100 miles away.
+Your combination sheep, caribou, black bear, wolf hunt will base from our deluxe outpost camp, cabin or large tents equipped with electricity, shower, Polaris 6 wheeler to navigate to and from the sheep mountains.
+Our best sheep hunt.
+Highest success and typically the largest rams.
+We are the only outfitter in the area that has UTVs it takes a week to drive them into the area once we have them flown into the nearest village more than 100 miles away.
 Our use of the 6X6 UTV allows you to make the traverse to sheep country without burning your legs.
-Leaving you fresh for the stalk on the mountain.
-Success is higher and typically rams taken larger on the outpost camp hunts.
-You will still have to climb and staying out in a spike tent for a night or 2 may be necessary.
-This is luxury sheep hunting!
-Hunting the same are since the early 1980's they know the country intimately.
-Both Master guides are Commercial Pilots.
-One remains on call at the lodge with several in house aircraft (Piper Super Cubs to Cessnas).
-Guides all carry SAT Phones and are in communication with the lodge. longtime guides and staff (in 2018 most recently hired have been working for here for 6 years).
+Leaving you fresh for the stalk.
+Success is higher and typically rams taken larger.
+You will still have to climb and staying out in a spike tent for a portion of your hunt may be necessary.
+Hunting the same are since the early 1980's we know the country intimately.
+The Master Guide is a Commercial Pilot and FAA licensed mechanic.
+Guides all carry SAT communication with the lodge.
+Long time guides and staff.
 Physical and mental preparation are key on a sheep hunt.
-With over 30 years experience these guides will help you to be successful as they cater to your needs.
+Our guides will help you to be successful as they cater to your needs.
+It is your hunt we are here to help you be successful.
 Shot opportunity is nearly 100% as you are hunting animals that are rarely disturbed by humans.
 Hunt dates Available August 8-19 or August 19-30 (These are the dates you fly to/from Anchorage Alaska to Hartman Lodge and return)

 - Species: Dall Sheep